 The vibrating nub between her legs scattered her attention, while the alert intensified in brightness and volume.
-She should get that, but she didn’t want to stop.
+She should address it, but she didn’t want to stop.
 Not yet.
-She’d started out of boredom but she was invested now.
+She’d started out of boredom but she was invested now, the peak in sight.
 She clutched the sheets as she floated up off the bed, her unit’s gravity system flickering out.

 She glanced at her desk, where the holographic display had come alive with data and surveillance footage.

 “Foreign ship entering atmosphere,” her con said above the buzz of the vibrator.
 “High velocity.
-Identity masked and likely hostile.
+Identity masked and possibly hostile.
 No response to dispatched warnings.”